 The month-long Bayreuther Festspiele is held annually in the Bavarian town of the same name.
 Wagner himself oversaw the construction of the Bayreuth Festspielhaus, the theater where concerts from the composer have been performed since 1876.
 The 2019 program starts 25 July and runs until 28 August.

 From its beginning in 1997, almost all of the city’s 80 museums and memorials have taken part in the long night.
 Each event offers a different combination of museums and a new program (with ever more museums and initiatives joining in) so that visitors are guaranteed a diverse experience and new discoveries every time.
 In 2019, the event will take place on 31 August from 18:00 to 02:00 the next day.

 The Festival-Mediaval is a living history and re-enactment festival in Selb.
-The event includes performances of medieval music, fire shows, roaming performers such as witches and beggars, theater groups and a medieval market.
+The event includes performances of medieval music, fire shows, roaming performers, theater groups, and a medieval market.
 If you’ve ever had a hankering to try your hand at archery while munching on a medieval snack, then this festival is for you.
 This year’s festival will run from 6–9 September 2019.

 September: Beethovenfest in Bonn

-Each year a grand German music festival is held in the town of Bonn, incorporating concerts, workshops and events in the Beethovenhalle concert hall.
-International and local visitors descend upon Bonn to hear a number of internationally acclaimed guest articles and orchestras.
+Each year a grand German music festival is held in the town of Bonn, incorporating concerts, workshops, and events in the Beethovenhalle.
+International as well as local visitors descend upon Bonn to hear a number of internationally acclaimed guest articles and orchestras.
 The next important step is working up to 2020, Beethoven’s 250th birthday, when Bonn will play an important role in the German celebrations as Beethoven’s birthplace.
 In 2019, the festival runs from 6–29 September.